-“What a magnificent journey I’ve taken … I was right there with you all in this oil spill.
+“What a magnificent journey I’ve taken… I was right there with you all in this oil spill.
 To my great surprise, depths rose from the images, the shadows.
-I am captivated … always evolving and en route toward something brighter.
-Thank you Fleuve Espace danse and Carré 150!”
+I am captivated… always evolving and en route toward something brighter. ”

 Past shows